prince-ph0en1x/prince-ph0en1x.github.io/pages/2 - musings/22_agi.md

 When a system rewards exploration rather than correctness, hallucination can become a feature, not a bug.
 It helps uncover new possibilities in factual domains where the search space is too vast for brute-force exploration, similar to genetic algorithms.
 So it isn't about hallucination being right or wrong, but whether the system can signal uncertainty or intent.
 Hallucination likelihood metrics can be model uncertainty, retrieval consistency, fact-checking backends, sampling temperature indicator, latent space distance, etc.

+(PS: the above passage has been brainstormed with the aid of ChatGPT)

 [*^ back to top ^*](#toc)

 ### Prompter's Block in the Age of Agentic AI <a name="prompter"></a>

 (Apr 23, 2025)

-(Note: the following passage was drafted with the aid of ChatGPT)

 In the luminous shadow of the third AI summer, software isn't written so much as vibed into existence.
 Systems are not architected anymore; they are whispered.
 An aesthetic, a utility, a fragment of a dream; and the agentic AI catches hold of it, resonates with it, harmonizes intentions into executable essence.
 Whole platforms emerge from a single afternoon of co-dreaming with an AI assistant.
 You could go from "I want a decentralized garden planner with mood-based interface themes" to launch-ready code by dinnertime, down to the marketing copy and onboarding flow.
 The craft has shifted.